ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 ## Inside the Mirror Dimension

 At this song, Strange has become more accomplished, but his is still not wise.
-We hearn a couple of notes on the horn.
+We hear a couple of notes on the horn.

 ## Sanctimonious Sanctum Sacking